perses/perses/ui/README.md

 Occasionally, after switching branches or installing new dependencies, your environment may start throwing build errors.
 To fix, try clearing all dist folders by running `npm run clean` in the ui folder (before rerunning `npm start`).

-If this does not work, try also deleting all node_modules folders (`rm -rf **/node_modules && npm install`).
-To do this as well as clean dist folders for each package, use: `npm run reinstall`
+If this does not work, `npm run reinstall` can be used to remove all `node_modules` folders and clear the `dist` folders.

 ## Running Scripts